ekimetrics/ekimetrics.github.io/blog/2022-08-27-traditional_or.md

 ### Solving the mathematical model with Python-MIP

-Using the function defined in the previous section, we can access to important information regarding the problem, such as the final objective value and the values of x<sub>ij</sub> telling us what were the best combinations of items inside knapsacks.
+Using the **mip_solve_knapsack** function defined in the previous section, we can access to important information regarding the problem, such as the final objective value and the values of x<sub>ij</sub> telling us what were the best combinations of items inside knapsacks.

 ### Some Mathematical Optimization packages